wizardgsz/kobackupdec.NET/README.md

 HUAWEI backup decryptor in C#

 The original [kobackupdec](https://github.com/RealityNet/kobackupdec) is a Python3 script aimed to decrypt [HUAWEI HiSuite](https://consumer.huawei.com/en/support/hisuite/) or [KoBackup](https://play.google.com/store/apps/details?id=com.huawei.KoBackup) (the Android app) backups.
-Here it is my "porting" in .NET
+Here it is my "porting" in .NET, credit goes to [dfirfpi](https://github.com/dfirfpi) for its original idea and implementation.

 For any further information, please read:
 * the blog post at https://blog.digital-forensics.it/2019/07/huawei-backup-decryptor.html